PIM

 Viral videos showed users promoting before-and-after images of how the mask had helped their skin and made a difference to their appearance — ultimately introducing the product to a new target market.

-It’s a mistake to think that the viral products on TikTok are brand new, innovative ideas dreamt up by an imaginative bunch of Gen Zers.
+It’s a mistake to think that TikTok viral products are brand new, innovative ideas dreamt up by an imaginative bunch of Gen Zers.

 If we boil it down, viral products have three key ingredients.
 These products are: